In this chapter you will learn how to run a set of commands only under certain conditions.

 Make the script work for only two channels which you can set at the beginning of the script in arrays.

-If the channel matches one of those two let the bot auto-voice the user and if it doesn't than only send the welcome message to the channel.
+If the channel matches one of those two let the bot auto-voice the user and if it doesn't than only send the

 If you want an example you can look here: example-ch7.tcl.